wanchain/validator-monitor/README.md

 | :---         | :---        |
 | ipcPath      | required    |

 The monitor communicates with gwan via IPC, so ipcPath should be set according to the gwan startup parameters.
-The default path is ~/.wanchain/gwan.ipc
+The default path is /home/*user*/.wanchain/gwan.ipc.
+Please use the absolute path.

 <li>monitor group</li>